ITP-ICN-G05/ICN-Mobile/docs/Automated_Unit_Test_Report.md

 #### SearchBarWithDropdown Component Testing (`SearchBarWithDropdown.test.tsx`)
 **✅ 23/23 Tests Passed**

+**What it does:** Tests the enhanced search bar component that combines text input with a dropdown list of companies.
+This component provides real-time search suggestions and allows users to select companies directly from the dropdown, integrating search and selection functionality.

 **Test Categories:**
 - **Basic Rendering (3 tests):** Input display, placeholder text, and value presentation
 - **Search Functionality (2 tests):** Text change callbacks and rapid input handling